palaniaku/pro-cart-legal/privacy.md

 When the app is uninstalled, or when Shopify sends an applicable shop-redaction request, Milani Cart deletes locally stored data associated with that store, including sessions, app settings, upsell rules, analytics events, and stored paid-order analytics.

 ## 6. Shopify privacy requests

-Milani Cart supports Shopify's mandatory privacy processes:
+Milani Cart receives Shopify's mandatory privacy webhooks.
+Every webhook is authenticated before any action is taken.

-- `customers/data_request`
-- `customers/redact`
-- `shop/redact`

-Customer redaction requests can remove retained order analytics associated with the Shopify order IDs included in the request.
+- `customers/redact`: retained order analytics for the Shopify order IDs in the request are deleted automatically.

-Privacy webhooks are authenticated before any deletion or privacy action is performed.
+- `shop/redact`: all locally stored data for the store is deleted automatically.
+- `customers/data_request`: the request is authenticated and logged, and then handled manually.
+Any retained order analytics for the requested orders are provided to the merchant within 30 days.

+Privacy requests can also be sent directly to contactcaziel@gmail.com.

 ## 7. Service providers